BDCristina/BDD_Cucumber_Tests_for_iStyle.ro/README.md

 ## 📝 Commands in cmd file for Cucumber and Selenium:

-- Install Selenium WebDriver: pip install selenium
+- Install Selenium WebDriver
-- Install Cucumber for Java: pip install cucumber-java
+- Install Cucumber for Java
-- Install Gherkin: pip install gherkin
+- Install Gherkin
-- Install WebDriver Manager for Selenium :pip install webdriver-manager
+- Install WebDriver Manager for Selenium

-- To run BDD tests, use in Terminal:
-  - For sign_in BDD tests: behave -f html -o behave-report.html --tags=smoke
-  - For all BDD tests: behave -f html -o behave-report.html --tags=regression
 ## ➡️ Gherkin syntax keywords:
 - Feature
 - Given, When, Then, And, But for steps (or *)